 - Precautions for bird banders, Aviculturists and wildlife rehabilitation centres

-The BC SPCA recommends only providing bird feeders in winter between October and March.
+Help curb this serious disease by removing your bird feeders and emptying bird baths as well as monitoring for any signs of sick birds in your area.
+Outside of disease outbreaks, the BC SPCA generally recommends only providing bird feeders in winter between October and March.
 In the spring and summer months, there is lots of natural food for birds.
 Get the facts on backyard bird feeding.

 Hummingbird feeders are not without risk but pose the lowest risk because they are species-specific and have a more limited group of birds visiting them.
 However, this is a good reminder to regularly change the nectar in and clean hummingbird feeders to prevent deadly fungal outbreaks.
-Learn how and when to change the hummingbird nectar solution, and how to clean your hummingbird feeder to keep these beautiful birds healthy and safe.
+Learn how and when to change the hummingbird nectar solution, how to clean your hummingbird feeder, and how to keep hummingbirds safe in winter.
 And remember, if you see sick birds at your feeder, take it down right away!